-There’s so much I could write here about Go Seigen, but many people have already written fantastic articles about him.
-Instead of repeating those things here, we have started curating a topic about Go Seigen on Scoop.it, which collects links to the best articles about him from all over the internet.
+There’s so much that could be written here about Go Seigen, but many people have already written fantastic articles about him.
+Instead of repeating those things here, we started curating a topic about Go Seigen on Scoop.it some time ago, which collects links to the best articles about him from all over the internet.

 Studying Go Seigen’s games

 Many Go players I know have improved a lot by studying Go Seigen’s games.
-However, his play is also unique and difficult to understand.
-Sometimes if you try to play like Go Seigen, you may lose lots of games, because you are not Go Seigen.
-The best approach seems to be to learn from his moves, but not to try to imitate him.
+However, his play is unique and can be difficult to understand.

 Rather than copying, you should develop your own way of playing Go, based on studying the games of great players.
 I think doing this would make Go Seigen sensei happy.

-How could both Google and Wikipedia be wrong about this?
+How could both Google and Wikipedia be wrong?
 The confusion stems from the differences between the Gregorian (Western) Calendar and the Chinese (Lunar) Calendar.

 More pictures of Go Seigen